 For these reasons, the Graduate Council has established criteria for uniformity in electronic format which have been compiled in this manual.
-These are the minimal requirements to which all doctoral dissertations and master's theses must conform in order to be accepted.
-To ensure that all of these requirements are met, and to become thoroughly familiar with these instructions, students should read this manual in full.
+These are the minimal requirements to which all doctoral dissertations and master's theses must conform to be accepted.
+To ensure that all these requirements are met, and to become thoroughly familiar with these instructions, students should read this manual in full.

-Students are expected to submit a draft of the doctoral dissertation or master's thesis to each member of the doctoral or thesis committee at least one month before the scheduled defense.
-Students are strongly encouraged to schedule their preliminary appointment with the Division of Graduate Education Academic Affairs Advisors during this time.
+Students must submit a draft of the doctoral dissertation or master's thesis to each member of the doctoral or thesis committee at least 1 month before the scheduled defense.
+Prior to week 4 of the quarter in which the student plans to graduate, the student begins the process of filing for the degree with the Division of Graduate Education by submitting the online form, "File for Doctoral/Master's (Thesis) Degree."
+Students may go to the Degree Completion page for specific details.
 The student's defense is conducted by the committee members.
 After the committee members' approval, the doctoral dissertation or master's thesis must be prepared in finished form for reproduction as outlined in this manual.
-Following a successful examination, students submit the approved doctoral dissertation or master's thesis to the Division of Graduate Education for certification.
-Then the work is electronically submitted to the University Archivist in the Mandeville Special Collections Library in Geisel Library via the Division of Graduate Education, who accepts it on behalf of the Graduate Council.
-Acceptance of the doctoral dissertation or master's thesis by the University Archivist, via the Division of Graduate Education in electronic format, and filing the Final Report with the Division of Graduate Education are the final steps in the completion of all requirements by the student.
-Unanswered formatting questions may be directed to the appropriate Academic Affairs Advisor in the Division of Graduate Education (GEPA):
+Following a successful defense, students submit the approved dissertation or thesis to the Division of Graduate Education for certification.
+Then the work is electronically submitted to the University Archivist in the Mandeville Special Collections Library in Geisel Library via the Division of Graduate Education or thesis by the University Archivist, via the Division of Graduate Education in electronic format, and filing the Final Report with the Division of Graduate Education are the final steps in the completion of all requirements by the student.

+Unanswered formatting questions may be directed to the appropriate Academic Affairs Advisor in the Division of Graduate Education: